novemberisms/brinevector/cheatsheet.md

 Vector.isVector(a)
 -> true

--- no silly type coercion
-Vector.isVector({x = 1, y = 2})
+-- no silly type coercion (ONLY IF FFI IS ENABLED) Vector.isVector({x = 1, y = 2})
 -> false
 ```